yvoinov/sparc-t4-recognition-cmake/README.md

 include(cmake_check_sparc_t4.cmake)
 ```

-ACTION-IF-FOUND sets the variable SPARC_T4, using which it is easy to implement processor-specific conditional compilation:
+add_compile_definitions sets the variable SPARC_T4, using which it is easy to implement processor-specific conditional compilation:

 ```c
 #	if defined(__sparc)